diodechain/diode-docs/content/Installation/install-diode-drive-on-macos.md

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/rywr2hzmjg/1699908360845/image.png)

-Go back to Launcher and click "Diode Drive" again to open the app.
+Go back to Launcher and click "Diode Collab" again to open the app.

 Click "Open" when the warning box pops up (informs you that you've downloaded the app from the Internet):